mohammaddvi/envision-android-assignment/README.md

 ## Submission

 This repo should be forked and submitted with the Assignment.
-The assignment itself doesn't have a hard time limit and shouldn't take more than a few hours to implement.
+The assignment itself has a deadline of 1 week, if you'd like more time then please let your contact at Envision know about it.

-Incase of any questions with regards to the assignment, please write to karthik@letsenvision.com
+Incase of any questions with regards to the assignment, please write to kk@letsenvision.com